AudriusDai/eventing-api/test/api/README.md

 # api tests

-Focus for these tests is to ensure that api contract is acting as expected.
+Main goal for these tests is to ensure that api contract is acting as expected.

 ```
 # run tests